MrRobotMan/bulk-file-renamer/README.md

 ## Installation / Usage
 ---
 Install with `pip install rename-utility`
-To run the program simply run `python -m renamer`
+To run the program simply run `python renamer`
 Optionally one can add `-d <path to directory>` to start in a specific directory.